coastal-hazards-system/StormSim-Library/README.md

 * Probability Masses/Distributed Storm Weights -> PMs for each CHS  regional study.
 Required for tropical cyclone events analysis.
 * Regional SWL Bias & Uncertainty Files -> CHS ADCIRC SWL bias and uncertainty per savepoint.
 Download here ---> insert link
-* Tidal prediction file -> File can be created by running auxiliary routine "" with the specification of a NOAA water level station ID.
+* Tidal prediction file -> File can be created by running auxiliary routine "create_tide_file.m" with the specification of a NOAA water level station ID.
 Active stations can be found at: https://tidesandcurrents.noaa.gov/stations.html?type=Water+Levels File must be a 2 column csv file with headers [Date, Prediction].

 ## Getting Started
 Description is pending